MD–PhD: Post-doctoral opportunities for MD–PhD graduates

 Most MD–PhD graduates enter academia, with their primary appointments in clinical departments.
 Among recent graduates, 95% continued clinical training, while 5% pursued postdoctoral fellowships without clinical training.
 The most popular residency choice was internal medicine (29%), followed by surgery (11%).

 Approximately 80% of graduates were employed full-time in academic centers (1,625, or 67%), research institutes such as the NIH (105, or 4%), or in industry (189, or 8%), aligning with the goals of MD–PhD training.
 The remaining 16% were in private practice.

 Attrition rate

 Despite variations in attrition rates among different schools, further investigation is needed to understand the underlying causes.
 For instance, the average attrition rate for students who entered programs between 1998 and 2007 was 10%, comparable to the 12% reported for MSTP-funded trainees who matriculated in the 1980s.
 However, this rate is considerably lower than the 29% attrition reported in 2008 by Andriole and colleagues.
-Notably, attrition rates varied significantly among different schools, warranting closer scrutiny to establish cause.
+Attrition rates varied significantly among different schools, warranting closer scrutiny to establish cause.

-According to a 2014 study by Jeffe et al., among those MD–PhD program enrollees who either graduated with MD–PhD degrees or withdrew/were dismissed from medical school, certain factors were associated with attrition.
+According to a 2014 study by Jeffe et al., among those MD–PhD program enrollees who either graduated with MD–PhD degrees or withdrew or were dismissed from medical school, certain factors were associated with attrition.
 Specifically: